bcarver1953/GettingAndCleaningData/CodeBook.md

 <b>Variables in Use</b>

 BaseDataColumnNames data frame - used in the interim data assembly and manipulation steps.
+<br>One row per measure column name related to mean or standard deviation

 | Variable  | Description |
 | ------------- | ------------- |